k411e/sdv_lab/ankaios/README.md

-[Eclipse Ankaios](https://eclipse-ankaios.github.io/ankaios/0.6) is an embedded software orchestrator targeted for automotive High Performance Computer (HPC) which suppports pluggable container runtimes.
+The projec use the [Eclipse Ankaios](https://eclipse-ankaios.github.io/ankaios/0.6).
+This is an embedded software orchestrator targeted for automotive High Performance Computer (HPC) which suppports pluggable container runtimes.
 In the hackathon, Eclipse Ankaios with version v0.6.0 is used.

 Ankaios supports [Podman](https://docs.podman.io/en/latest/) as container runtime.

-To understand the next steps, please check out the [Eclipse Ankaios Architecture](https://eclipse-ankaios.github.io/ankaios/0.6/architecture).
+To understand the next steps, please view the architecture diagram in the folder architecture

 # Prerequisites

-- Any Linux or WSL2 on Windows

-Recommendation: Ubuntu-24.04 native or on WSL2

-# Commands to execute in the GPU server
+- Two computers with Ubuntu versions 20.04, 22.04 or 24.04.
+- One computer with a dedicated GPU equivalent to an NVIDIA 2070 or better with at least 8Gb of VRAM Or more.

+# PC1 setup

+## CARLA installation and execution

+### CARLA running in a container (requires NVIDIA graphics card)

-## Prerequesites to run CARLA in a container
+To run CARLA in a container is required the following:

-GPU server with NVIDIA graphics card\
+- NVIDIA graphics card
-NVIDIA Container toolkit installed
+- NVIDIA container toolkit installed

-The NVIDIA container toolkit can be installed with the commands below:
+The NVDIA container toolkit can be installed with the commands below:

 ```
 curl -fsSL https://nvidia.github.io/libnvidia-container/gpgkey | sudo gpg --dearmor -o /usr/share/keyrings/nvidia-container-toolkit-keyring.gpg \